 - Why are full face snorkel masks better than standard snorkel masks?

-Bearded men don’t want to miss out on all the fun but don’t want to sacrifice their hard-earned beard either.
+Bearded men don’t want to miss out on all the fun of snorkelling but don’t want to sacrifice their hard-earned beard either.
 We totally get that!

-When you’re using a snorkel mask you need to ensure that there’s a proper watertight seal between your face and the mask.
+Like we mentioned in brief earlier, when you’re using a snorkel mask, you need to ensure that there’s a proper watertight seal between your face and the mask.

 This seal is the only thing that prevents water from leaking into your mask.
 If the seal is not doing its job properly, then the snorkel mask is completely useless!